The example Blinky is found in <ARXF_CP_V8.0.1 installation folder>\ARXF_CP_V8.0.1\Samples\Autosar\Model\Blinky

 so when the generated C code of SwcA, SwcB and SwcC ends up in a single ELF file, so there will be no name conflict.

-The behaviour of how Rhapsody generates the symbol for a runnable can be influenced via a property, see CpRunnable in Profiles.
+The behavior of how Rhapsody generates the symbol for a runnable can be influenced via a property, see CpRunnable in Profiles.

 Using properties at the SW-C and runnable level, we get exactly what we want.